aptech/docs/docs/CR-DOSWinOpen.rst

 Purpose
 ----------------

 Opens the DOS compatibility window and gives it the specified title and attributes.

-NOTE: This function is no longer supported.
+..
+WARNING:: This function is no longer supported.
 This documentation is provided as a reference for understanding legacy code.
-In many cases, you may simply comment out calls to DOSWinOpen and the program will run successfully in the program input/output window.
+In many cases, you may simply comment out calls to :func:`DOSWinOpen` and the program will run successfully in the program input/output window.

 Format
 ----------------